 The ILO opened its office in Dhaka, Bangladesh on 25 June 1973, and initially started working on expanding income-earning opportunities through labour-based infrastructure development and maintenance.

-ILO tripartite nature sees it work closely with the Government of Bangladesh, Bangladesh Employers’ Federation (BEF), the National Coordination Committee for Workers’ Education (NCCWE) and the IndustriALL Bangladesh Council (IBC).
-ILO also cooperates with many other key actors in civil society, academic and research institutions, private sector and media.
+ILO's tripartite nature sees it working closely with the Government of Bangladesh, Bangladesh Employers’ Federation (BEF), the National Coordination Committee for Workers’ Education (NCCWE) and the IndustriALL Bangladesh Council (IBC).
+ILO also cooperates with many other key actors in civil society, academic and research institutions, private sector and the media.

-As part of the UN system in Bangladesh, the ILO supports the Government of Bangladesh in implementing its Five Year Plans and in achieving the Millennium Development Goals (MDGs).
+As part of the UN system in Bangladesh, the ILO supports the Government of Bangladesh in implementing its Five Year Plan and in achieving the Sustainable Development Goals (SDGs), particularly SDG 8 to promote sustained and inclusive economic growth, full and productive employment and decent work for all.